-I’ve had this question asked several times by players over the years and again this past week it was brought up by one of my girls, “how do I tell a coach that I am not interested?”.
+I’ve had this question asked several times by players over the years and again recently it was brought up as many 2022 and 2023 recruits have been making their decisions, “how do I tell a coach that I am not interested?”.
 This may be a question you face at different stages of communication with a coach so I wanted to address a couple of scenarios and give you some insight into how I have my players address this topic.

 If you receive an initial email from a coach at a school that you know you would not attend no matter what, it is still common courtesy to send a reply back.
 Even if your resume is much stronger than the girls who play for that program, NEVER think you are better than the players, the school, or the coach.
 We have all been at different stages in our games, we all have different goals of playing (and coaching) college golf and many coaches work tirelessly to try and recruit better players so the least you can do is show them the respect of at least replying.